litus-ai/classy/docs/docs/getting-started/overriding-code/custom-model.md

 ## A Minimal Example

-Practically, imagine you want to build a Sequence Classification model on top of a Huggingface Transformer model.
+Practically, imagine you want to build a Sequence Classification model on top of a HuggingFace Transformer model.

 ```python title="classy.pl_modules.custom_model.py"
 class CustomModel(SequenceTask, ClassyPLModule):